-- Spa services automatically add a 15% – 20% gratuity.
-Is there a need to tip your provider?
+- Spa and Salon services: The spa will automatically add a 15% – 20% gratuity.
+Is there a need to tip your service provider?
 It’s up to you.

 When in Europe, Euros are the preferred currency for tipping on both ocean and river cruises.
-Or you can usually put the gratuities directly onto your onboard credit card.
+Or you can usually put the gratuities directly onto your onboard account and credit card.

-Cruise ship tipping can be confusing and a bit daunting if you don’t know what is expected.
-Follow these guidelines and you’ll avoid last-minute surprises, long queues for cash and empty-pocket embarrassment.
+If you don’t know what to expect, tipping on cruise ships can be confusing and a bit daunting.
+Know the gratuity amounts before you go and avoid last-minute surprises, long queues for cash and empty-pocket embarrassment.

 If this was helpful, please PIN for others!